 Harrington worked for local country clubs on the landscaping crews throughout high school, and she later earned her bachelor’s in horticulture and turf at the University of Minnesota.
 Her intentions were to one day become a golf course superintendent.

 In 2001, Harrington had already started her company as a side job and wanted to feel out how successful she thought it could be before pursuing it full time.
-By the end of that summer, she knew she wanted to dedicate all of her time to Beautiful Blooms, and she planned to kick start the business the following year, until the events of September 11thoccurred.
+By the end of that summer, she knew she wanted to dedicate all of her time to Beautiful Blooms, and she planned to kick start the business the following year, until September 11thoccurred.